What is Graduate School?

 In addition to the general test, certain graduate programs may require a GRE Subject Test, which measures achievement in a particular field of study.
 Check with the programs to which you are applying to see whether they require a subject test.

 The Medical College Admission Test (MCAT) is a computer-based standardized examination for prospective medical students.
 It is designed to assess problem solving, critical thinking, written analysis and knowledge of scientific concepts and principles.
-For more details on testing dates, times, locations, and questions about the MACT see aamc.org.
-Information available about the MCAT, registering with AMCAS (American Medical College Application Service), testing dates and more.
+For more details on testing dates, times, locations, and questions about the MACT, see aamc.org.
+Information is available about the MCAT, registering with AMCAS (American Medical College Application Service), testing dates, and more.

 If you are applying for law school, you will need to take the LSAT and register with CAS (Credential Assembly Service).
-See lsac.org for complete information on CAS; and for LSAT test center information check LSAC website for registration deadlines and testing dates.
+See lsac.org for complete information on CAS.
+For LSAT test center information, check LSAC website for registration deadlines and testing dates.

 Some colleges/universities offer an opportunity for applicants to provide “additional information” or “extenuating circumstances” on your application.
 In this section, it is recommended that you provide context that explains things like low grades, gaps in experience, etc. This section is to explain extenuating circumstances, NOT reiterating your skills, achievements, etc.